Take Action: Save Absentee Voting!

 ❌SB 287 destroys absentee voting by creating confusing and unnecessary barriers to absentee voting by requiring proof of identity or notarization to request an absentee ballot, and overwhelms local officials with layers of administrative red tape.

-Tell the Senate: vote nonconcur on SB 287 and reject these harmful barriers to voting.
+Tell the Governor: VETO SB 287 and reject these harmful barriers to voting.

 What’s at stake?